-The 'Right not to be subjected to slavery, servitude or forced labour (incl. child labour)' is identified as one of Arla's beliefs respecting human rights.
-During the year and past reporting period, we have maintained our global commitment to promoting human rights.
+The 'Right not to be subjected to slavery, servitude or forced labour (incl. child labour)' is identified as one of Arla's salient human rights.
+During the year and past reporting period, we have continued our general human rights work including annual reporting on this topic. .

-- We have reached out to certain key direct suppliers who had signed a previous version of our Code of Conduct for Suppliers (CoCS) and asked them to sign the updated version 3.0 of our Code of Conduct for Suppliers and Business Partners. - We focused on suppliers with versions older than 2.0, and changed our processes so that suppliers with such old versions would be registered as not-accepted suppliers to Arla if they declined to sign the updated version 3.0. - We have conducted human rights spot checks in West Africa, focusing i.e., on the risk of recruitment fees, wages and working hours.
+- We have reached out to certain key direct suppliers who had signed a previous version of our Code of Conduct for Suppliers (CoCS) and asked them to sign the updated version 3.0 of our Code of Conduct for Suppliers and Business Partners. - We changed our processes so that suppliers with such old versions would be registered as not-accepted suppliers to Arla Foods if they decline to sign the updated version 3.0. - We have conducted human rights spot checks in Nigeria, focusing i.e., on the risk of recruitment fees, wages and working hours. - We have finalised living wage mapping for Arla employees in countries with >25 employees.